BiliouriV/VHDL-Propagation-Delay-Measurement-Vivado/README.md

        -argv[2] : the path where you want to store the Vivado Project ATTENTION!!!: WE RECOMMEND THAT THIS PATH IS THE SAME WITH THE PYTHON SCRIPT'S FULL PATH :)

+-make sure you have installed the matplotlib library for python

 # After the execution :

+First of all, the timing results of the file you want to check, will be plotted.

 You will notice a new folder projectMV which contains the Vivado Project (.xpr) and all the files created by the Vivado